Police: Pelosi suspect wanted to break speaker's knees

-When Paul Pelosi told the intruder she was not there, DePape said he would wait — even after being told she would not be home for some days.
+When a surprised Paul Pelosi told the intruder she was not there, DePape said he would wait — even after being told she would not be home for some days.
+The assailant then started taking out twist ties, to tie him up, the complaint says.

-Both the San Francisco district attorney and police chief strongly rejected mocking jokes and conspiracy theories about the attack sent out by far-right figures and even some leading Republicans just a week before hard-fought congressional elections.
+The federal filing stands in contrast to the mocking jokes and conspiracy theories about the Pelosi attack circulating by far-right figures and even some leading Republicans just a week before the hard-fought midterm elections.
+The San Francisco district attorney and police chief both said the attack was intentional.

+“By breaking Nancy’s kneecaps, she would then have to be wheeled into Congress, which would show other members of Congress there were consequences to actions,” the complaint said.

 “If she were to tell DePape the ‘truth,’ he would let her go and if she ’lied,' he was going to break “her kneecaps,” the complaint alleges.